dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/eslint-vue.md

 # About eslint-vue

-This plugin is used for Vue syntax verification. [eslint-vue install](https://ext.dcloud.net.cn/plugin?id=2005)
+This plugin is used for Vue syntax verification. [eslint-vue installation](https://ext.dcloud.net.cn/plugin?id=2005)

-It needs to be used with eslint-js, [eslint-js plug-in installation address](https://ext.dcloud.net.cn/plugin?id=2037)
+It needs to be used with eslint-js, [eslint-js installation](https://ext.dcloud.net.cn/plugin?id=2037)

 ## Error Highlight